watson-developer-cloud/swift-sdk/README.md

 > *The Watson Developer Cloud iOS SDK is currently in beta.*

+THIS IS SOME TEXT IM ADDING FOR TEST PURPOSES

 ## Table of Contents
 * [Installation](#installation)
 * [IBM Watson Services](#ibm-watson-services)